What is a cerebral angiography?

-The doctor uses a catheter—a long, flexible tube—and an external X-ray to get very detailed images of these vessels.
-Using the catheter, your doctor injects a contrast dye into your carotid artery.
+Using the catheter (a long, flexible tube), your doctor will inject a contrast dye into your carotid artery.
 The carotid artery is the blood vessel in your neck that carries blood to your brain.
 The contrast material helps the X-ray create a clear picture of your blood vessels so that your doctor can identify any blockages.

-Not every patient who may have arterial blockages needs cerebral angiography.
+Not everyone who may have arterial blockages needs cerebral angiography.
 It’s usually performed only if your doctor needs more information to plan your treatment after noninvasive testing.
 That’s because it’s invasive and carries some risks.